JeffJetton/atari-examples/bbones/bbones2.md

 ## Defining Equates

-The code starts with a comment, follwed by the `processor` directive we know and love.
+The code starts with a comment, followed by the `processor` directive we know and love.
 But then we see this:

 ```assembly
 ; Create a new label (COLUBK) that "equates" to value $09